How to Fight Tooth Decay for Children and Adults

 After your dentin decays, the decay will spread to the inner pulp of the tooth.
 Swelling and pressure inside the tooth will occur as the pulp gets damaged.
 Other symptoms of this stage include:

-• Changes in tooth color from white, to grey, to black
+• Changes in tooth color from white, to gray, to black

 • Bad breath and bad smells coming from the tooth